Tag Archives: DEET

 And just in case anyone is wondering, I am not getting any kickbacks from the manufacturers I recommend.
 And, yes, I am wearing a Purrington’s Cat Lounge t-shirt.

-15 mosquito-control strategies and devices that don’t work
+Mosquito-control strategies and devices that don’t work

-Health officials love to remind people to use DEET and other CDC-approved repellents, but they tend to shy away from telling the public what doesn’t work.
-As a result, millions of people embrace ineffective techniques and gimmicks.
-These people are not only subjecting themselves to annoying mosquito bites, they are increasing the likelihood that family members will contract West Nile virus disease, Zika virus disease, eastern equine encephalitis, and other mosquito-borne diseases.
-So I thought I’d make a list of the top myths and scams just in case skeptical people are Googling.
+Health officials love to remind people to wear pants and use CDC-approved repellents, but they tend to shy away from telling the public what doesn’t work.
+As a result, millions of people embrace ineffective techniques and gimmicks that waste money and expose family members to mosquito-borne diseases.
+So I thought I’d make a list of the top myths and scams just in case skeptical people want details.

 1. Mosquito-repelling plants

-4. Listerine
+4. Dynatraps

 5. Citronella candles

-Citronella candles only seem to work if you surround yourself with a lot of them, ideally in a protected area so that wind doesn’t dissipate the smoke.
-Similarly, Tiki torches that burn citronella-laced oil are ineffective.
-They smell great, though.
-The pleasant smell most likely contributes to the strong placebo effect.
-People absolutely believe they work even though they do not.
+Citronella candles, coils, and torches only seem to work if you surround yourself with a lot of them, ideally in a protected area so that wind doesn’t dissipate the smoke.
+The fire and smell combine to activate a strong placebo effect in people who are susceptible to gimmicks.

-6. Bounce dryer sheets
+8. Bounce dryer sheets

 Per one study fungus gnats (which don’t bite) were mildly repelled by dryer sheets.
 I’d wager these sheets might actually be attractive to mosquitoes because some species home-in on perfumes.

-7. Wrist bands with natural oils
+9. Wrist bands with natural oils

 At best, wrist bands will reduce the number of mosquito bites on your wrist simply because they can’t bite through the plastic.
 But they will not emit enough volatile compounds to shield the rest of you.
 NB: currently there are no wristbands that contain DEET or other CDC-approved repellent.
 Details.

-8. Stickers laced with natural oils
+10. Stickers laced with natural oils

 Stickers only prevent mosquitoes from biting the flesh directly underneath the sticker.
 You’d need an awful lot of stickers for full protection.
-If you can rock that look, I say go for it.
 Note, same conclusion for the stickers that claim to infuse your bloodstream with B1.

-9. Garlic
+11. Garlic

 Eating garlic does not deter mosquitoes.
 It just deters other people.

-10. Vitamin B1, B6, or B12 pills or patches
+12. Vitamin B1, B6, or B12 pills or patches

 Nope, nope, and nope.
 Details.
 More details.

-11. Mozi-Q pills
+13. Mozi-Q pills

 Just another scam.
 Details.